return42/sphkerneldoc/linux_src_doc/net/batman-adv/types_h.rst

 -------

 list
-    hlist node for batadv_priv_tvlv::handler_list
+    hlist node for \ :c:type:`batadv_priv_tvlv.handler_list <batadv_priv_tvlv>`\

 ogm_handler
     handler callback which is given the tvlv payload to process on incoming OGM packets

 unicast_handler
     handler callback which is given the tvlv payload to process on incoming unicast tvlv packets

 type
     tvlv type this handler feels responsible for